f39d/proto/README.md

-# PROTO: Concise Layout Utility Library for Data-Dense Web Applications.
+# PROTO

-This library provides condensed utility classes (Flexbox and CSS Grid) for rapid layout of data-dense UI prototypes.
+This library provides condensed CSS utility classes (Flexbox and CSS Grid) for rapid layout of data-dense UI prototypes.
 All units are in 'rem' for responsiveness and accessibility.
 Proto CSS focuses purely on layout, leaving styling of individual components (buttons, inputs, etc.) to other libraries.

 ## Installation
 URL